 - The society was originally formed in 1986 (as the Alberta Society of Clinical and Forensic Toxicologists - ASCFT) to host meetings and continuing education seminars for the benefit of clinical and forensic toxicologists

 and toxicology technical staff in Alberta, Canada.

-The society has hosted an annual spring meeting in Kananaskis, in the Canadian Rockies every year since 1989, to which many well known toxicologists have contributed.
+The society has hosted an annual spring meeting in the Canadian Rockies every year since 1989, to which many well known toxicologists have contributed.
 Other scientific presentations are made during the year at the annual fall meeting or at periodic special seminars.

 - The membership structure and name of the Society was changed in March 2002, to recognize a broader base of toxicology.